boboky/Continuous-Integration-With-Jenkins-Part-1/C_Lecture.md

 ## So far

-- Install and Configured required applications
+- Installed and Configured required applications
 - used git to download source code
-- compiled and build source code with maven
+- compiled and built source code with maven
 - ran test and packaged with maven
 - deployed  war file to production via bash script
-- tested that it works
+- tested

 ---

 ## Intro

-- So far we have used a manual means to compile, build, test and deploy the JavaWeb App.
-Now we shall be automating  build pipeline via Jenkins to achieve the same objective
+- So far we have manually compiled, built, tested and deployed the JavaWeb App.
+Now, we shall be automating  build pipeline via Jenkins to achieve the same objective

 ---